- Published on

 Demo

-I'm going to demo the machine vision project SuperGlue Inference and Evaluation Demo Script without CUDA (using CPU and with CUDA running on MX130).
+I'm using the demo of the machine vision project SuperGlue Inference and Evaluation Demo Script without CUDA (using CPU) and with CUDA running on MX130.

 warning